grafeas/kritis/README.md

 ## Contributing

-See [CONTRIBUTING](CONTRIBUTING.md) for details on you can contribute, and [DEVELOPMENT](DEVELOPMENT.md) for details on Kritis's development and testing workflow.
+See [CONTRIBUTING](CONTRIBUTING.md) for details on how you can contribute.

+See [DEVELOPMENT](DEVELOPMENT.md) for details on the  development and testing workflow.

 ## License